A Continent Disarmed? Gun Culture, Gun Control and the Making of Western Europe (ca. 1870-1970)

 3. Gun-related practices

-This approach is framed within a broad, comparative and transnational diachronic framework involving select countries in Western Europe (France, the United Kingdom, Germany, Italy, Spain, and Sweden).
+This is framed within a broad, comparative and transnational diachronic framework involving select countries in Western Europe (France, the United Kingdom, Germany, Italy, Spain, and Sweden).

 Focus of the Research